Coin: Tongbei in Bronze Age China (c. 1100 BC)

 In the late Chinese Bronze Age, standardized cast tokens were made, such as those discovered in a tomb near Anyang.
-These were replicas in bronze of earlier Chinese currency, cowrie shells, so they were named Bronze Shell.
+These were replicas in bronze of earlier Chinese currency, cowrie shells, so they were named "Bronze Shell".

-China Henan Coin Factory (c.
+China Henan coin factory (c.
 640 – 550 BC)

-The world's oldest coin factory is excavated in the ancient city Guanzhuang in Henan province in China.
-The factory produced shovel-shaped bronze coins between 640 B.C. and 550 B.C., which is the oldest securely dated minting site.
+The world's oldest known coin factory has been excavated in the ancient city Guanzhuang in Henan province in China.
+The factory produced shovel-shaped bronze coins between 640 B.C. and 550 B.C., making it the oldest securely dated minting site.